-According to the Canadian Dental Hygienists Association, there are more than 31,000 dental hygienists in Canada, representing the sixth largest health profession in the country.
-And there is always demand for their expertise and services.
-As our population continues to grow, so does the need for dental care.
-Good oral health reduces the risk of many diseases, including endocarditis (inflammation of the inside lining of heart chambers and valves), stroke, and heart disease.
+According to the Canadian Dental Hygienists Association (CDHA), there are more than 33,000 dental hygienists in Canada, making it the sixth largest health profession in the country.
+As Canada’s population continues to grow, so does the demand for skilled dental professionals dedicated to keeping Canadians smiling.

 Learn everything you need to protect your small business.